ejosymart/sizeMat/README.md

 **Estimate Size at Sexual Maturity**

-This package allows to estimate Morphometric and Gonadal Size at Sexual maturity for organisms, usually fish and invertebrates.
+This package allows to estimate Size at Morphometric and Gonadal Maturity for organisms, usually fish and invertebrates.

 The estimation of morphometric maturity used two allometric variables and is based on the relative growth.